zakil-02/SpectralPruningBraess/README.md

-# Code base for Spectral Graph Pruning Against Over-squashing and Over-smoothing which is now accepted at NeurIPS 2024!
+# Code base for "Spectral Graph Pruning Against Over-squashing and Over-smoothing", which is now accepted at NeurIPS 2024!

 The basic requirements for reproducing results are listed below.
 Alternatively, we also provide the environment.yml for the exact environment requirements.